solliancenet/azure-synapse-analytics-workshop-300/day-02/activity03-dw-optimization.md

 # Team Challenge

 WWI wants you to prove your ability to optimize queries using their data.
-They have provided the following query:
+They have provided the following query (where `SUFFIX` is your **student ID**):

 ``` SQL
 SELECT